 Normally solitary and territorial, during the winter full moons grouper travel, sometimes over great distances, and “group” together to spawn.
 About fifty of these spawning aggregations sites have been recorded in different places throughout the Caribbean.
 Historically, once discovered, grouper aggregation sites have become synonymous with fisherman aggregation sites.
 Due to the timing and site fidelity of the spawning aggregations and the ease with which these relative loners can be caught while congregating by the hundreds and thousands to spawn, one-third to one-half of the known Caribbean aggregation sites are now inactive.
 The Cayman Islands used to be home to five Nassau grouper (Epinephelus striatus) spawning sites.
 Today, four of these sites are dormant or depleted.
 But one site, on the west end of Little Cayman Island, is home to one of the last great reproductive populations of this endangered species.

-Nassau Grouper: A Caribbean Icon, Education Program - In the Fall 2011, REEF and our collaborators started development of an education program that will coincide with the Grouper Moon Project.
+Nassau Grouper: A Caribbean Icon, Education Program - In the Fall 2011, REEF and our collaborators started development of an education program that coincides with the Grouper Moon Project.
 Working with a professional educator, the program includes curricular materials and classroom lessons, as well as "meet the scientist" and "live from the field" sessions.
 Working in collaboration with classrooms from Cayman Prep and High School, and with funding from the Disney Worldwide Conservation Program, we piloted the program during the aggregation field season in 2012.
-To view a short clip of the underwater live-link, showing project scientist Dr. Brice Semmens answering qustions from students while underwater, click here.
+It has been ongoing since then, and each year several Caymanian schools participate.
+To view a short clip of one of the underwater live-link session, showing project scientist Dr. Brice Semmens answering qustions from students while underwater, click here.
 To find out more about this program, visit the Grouper Education Project EduBlog.
 You can also watch archived underwater Live-Feeds.

 Baby Grouper Adrift! - Satellite Drifter Project - Spawning aggregations are typically located at promontories that feature a confluence of currents and waves.
 Why there?
-Using satellite drifters, we are studying the passive transport of Nassau grouper larvae spawned at the protected aggregation sites in the Cayman Islands to better understand the importance of place.
-This research is funded by the Disney Worldwide Conservation Program.
+Using satellite drifters, we studied the passive transport of Nassau Grouper larvae spawned at the protected aggregation sites in the Cayman Islands to better understand the importance of place.
+The original drifter research was funded by the Disney Worldwide Conservation Program.
 To visit the 2011 Baby Grouper Adrift! webpage, click here.

 Marine Protected Areas and Spawning Aggregations - Starting in 2008, REEF and our collaborators at the Cayman Islands Department of the Environment (CIDOE) and Oregon State University (OSU) greatly expanded the conservation science research being conducted as part of the Grouper Moon Project in the Cayman Islands.
 The funded research, broadly titled as "The reproductive biology of remnant Nassau grouper stocks: implications for Cayman Islands Marine Protected Area (MPA) management" aims to evaluate the potential for spawning site MPAs to recover Nassau grouper stocks.
 This research was funded by a grant from the Lenfest Ocean Program at the Pew Charitable Trusts and expanded on the initial findings of the Acoustic Research Project that was started in 2003.